 Make a pit stop at Henry Cowell State Redwoods State Park to feast your eyes on some beautiful redwoods.
 In Florida, it’s palm trees galore, but nothing quite like the majesty of redwoods!
 The Park comes right before Santa Cruz and is an excellent midway point before you get to Carmel-By-The-Sea.

 If I had time, I’d recommend spending some additional time in Carmel.
 Enjoy the beautiful views along 17 Mile Drive, hang out in downtown Monterey, and visit the awesome beaches!

 Day 4: Carmel-By-The-Sea through Big Sur to Morro Bay

 This is my favorite day of the 8 day Pacific Coast Highway road trip itinerary.
 Despite all of the driving, the views are to die for.
 Check out my 8 foolproof tips for driving Big Sur to make sure you’re prepared!
 Wake up bright and early, because Big Sur if full of so much beauty that it will take you an entire day (especially if you make as many photo stops as me!)
 Must-see stops include Bixby Bridge, McWay Falls, and Pfeiffer State Park.
 Plus, build in plenty of time to stop at all of the gorgeous miscellaneous places you’ll see along the way.

 You’ll arrive in Morro Bay in the early evening, so rest up to prepare for the next day!

-Where to Stay: For Morro Bay, I strongly suggest finding an Airbnb.
+Where to Stay: For Morro Bay, I strongly suggest finding a house or apartment rental.
 I snagged a cute little guest house with kayaks that was a quick walk to the bay.
 The town in super affordable, and everyone there was so welcoming!